navee111/Random--generator/README.md

 # Random--generator
-Dic & Random genetarors module with focus on name/password
+genetarors module with focus on name/password